PitPik/VOM/README.md

 // DOM element for future convenience like with getElementsByProperty('element', element); if
 // any rendering is involved...
 // NOTE: items don't get enriched if there is a propery parentNode present

+moveCallback:
+// like subscribe() but for all actions like 'appendChild', 'insertBefore', ...

 preRecursionCallback: function(item) {},
 // same as above but it will be called before the childNodes are processed.